Sedation Dentistry Allows You To Be At Ease During Treatment

 The specific procedures that require sedation will depend on the type of treatment and your level of dental fears and anxieties.
 Routine procedures such as cleanings, fillings, and the like generally do not necessitate sedation.
 If you have severe anxiety, however, Dr. McCartney may suggest sedation so you can relax during treatment.

-More extensive procedures such as dental implant surgery and gum surgery typically require some degree of sedation regardless of your anxiety levels.
+More extensive procedures such as dental implant surgery and gum grafting typically require some degree of sedation regardless of your anxiety levels.
 Dr. McCartney can adjust the level of sedation to meet your individual needs.
 It is important to note that neither oral sedation nor IV sedation relieve pain, so an anesthetic is necessary to prevent pain during the procedure.

 Why Patients Put Off Dental Treatment